Welcome Mark

 FAQs

-Term Definition
+Term | Definition |

-Supporter
+Supporter |

 An individual who holds lawful status in the United States or is a parolee or beneficiary of deferred action or Deferred Enforced Departure (DED) who has passed security and background vetting and demonstrated sufficient financial resources to receive, maintain, and supports the individuals whom they commit to support for the duration of their stay in the United States.
+Examples of individuals who meet the supporter requirement include:

-Beneficiary
+Beneficiary |

 The Ukrainian citizen (or their non-Ukrainian immediate family member) who is outside the United States and who may be considered for parole under Uniting for Ukraine.
+Immediate family members in this process include:

 Who May be Considered for Parole under Uniting for Ukraine